-Under the Intercreditor Agreement, absent a default or event of default under the New Credit Agreement, ordinary payments to the Fund and the Partnership can continue and the Partnership can exercise any and all of its rights to preserve the trademarks and related intellectual property governed by the Licence and Royalty Agreement.
+Under the Intercreditor Agreement, absent a default or event of default under the Credit Agreement, ordinary payments to the Fund and the Partnership can continue and the Partnership can exercise any and all of its rights to preserve the trademarks and related intellectual property governed by the Licence and Royalty Agreement.
 However, if a default or an event of default were to occur, the Fund and the Partnership agree not to take actions on their security until the Lender has been repaid in full.
 However, payments by the Company to the Fund and the Partnership are permitted for such amounts as are required to fund their monthly operating expenses, up to an annual limit.
-In addition, the Company, the Fund and the Partnership have the right, acting cooperatively, to reduce payments of Royalties and/or interest on the SIR Loan by up to 50% without triggering a cross default under the New Credit Agreement for a period of up to nine consecutive months.
+In addition, the Company, the Fund and the Partnership have the right, acting cooperatively, to reduce payments of Royalties and/or interest on the SIR Loan by up to 50% without triggering a cross default under the Credit Agreement for a period of up to nine consecutive months.
 The Company and each obligor provided an undertaking to cooperate and explore all options with the Fund to maximize value to the Fund's unitholders and the Company and its shareholders in exchange for the subordinating parties not demanding repayment or enforcing security as a result of any such related party obligation default.
 The Intercreditor Agreement also contains various other typical covenants of the Fund and the Partnership.

-Interest expense charged to the consolidated statements of operations and comprehensive loss for the 52week ended August 28, 2016 was \$3,029,000 (52-week period ended August 30, 2015 - \$3,026,000), which includes interest on the SIR Loan of \$2,992,000 (52-week period ended August 30, 2015 -\$2,992,000) and amortization of financing fees of \$37,000 (52-week period ended August 30, 2015 -\$34,000).
-Interest payable on the SIR Loan as at August 28, 2016 was \$484,000 (August 30, 2015 -\$242,000).
+Interest expense charged to the consolidated statements of operations and comprehensive loss for the 52-week period ended August 27, 2017 was \$3,032,000 (52-week period ended August 28, 2016 - \$3,029,000), which includes interest on the SIR Loan of \$2,992,000 (52-week period ended August 28, 2016 - \$2,992,000) and amortization of financing fees of \$40,000 (52-week period ended August 28, 2016 - \$37,000).
+Interest payable on the SIR Loan as at August 27, 2017 was \$475,000 (August 28, 2016 - \$484,000).

 The Company has recorded the SIR Loan at amortized cost.
 The Company has netted the financing fees against the SIR Loan and amortizes this cost over the term of the SIR Loan using the effective interest method.
-Unamortized financing fees netted against the SIR Loan as at August 28, 2016 were \$4,242,000 (August 30, 2015 - \$4,279,000).
+Unamortized financing fees netted against the SIR Loan as at August 27, 2017 were \$4,202,000 (August 28, 2016 - \$4,242,000).